 Admission decisions are made jointly by the Financial Engineering section and EPFL’s admissions committee on the basis of quantitative standards, including grade-point average, letters of recommendation, and the candidate’s background and motivation letter.

-- Decisions are sent early April for applications registered by the 15th of December and end of June for the applications registered by the 15th of April.
+- Decisions are sent early April for applications registered by the 15th of December and before the end of June for the applications registered by the 31st of March.

 Regardless of which deadline you choose to meet, MFE studies begin in mid-September following acceptance.
 Only one application per student and per year will be processed.
 An intensive language course is offered to all accepted candidates.
 It starts 4 weeks before the beginning of the semester.